wp-plugins/easy-table/readme.txt

 2000,Mercury,Cougar,2.38
 [/table]`

-Valid with value : auto, any number followed by % or px.
+Valid width value : auto, any number followed by % or px.
 If width not set, it will use default width value ( can be changed via Plugin option )

 * Table with colspan and other attribute in some cells